Asiim/TDD-chess/README.md

 - ~~White knight init~~
 - ~~Enable knight to keep track of its position~~
 - ~~Knight with start position init~~
-- Move knight where vertical position changes for 2 fields and horizontal one field (destination empty)
+- Move knight where vertically position changes for 2 fields and horizontally one field (destination empty)
-- Move knight where vertical position changes for one field and horizontal 2 fields (destination empty)
+- Move knight where vertically position changes for one field and horizontally 2 fields (destination empty)
-- Move knight where vertical position changes for 2 fields and horizontal one field (enemy on destination)
+- Move knight where vertically position changes for 2 fields and horizontally one field (enemy on destination)
-- Move knight where vertical position changes for one field and horizontal 2 fields (enemy on destination)
+- Move knight where vertically position changes for one field and horizontally 2 fields (enemy on destination)
-- Prevent knight from moving where vertical position changes for 2 fields and horizontal one field (ally on destination)
+- Prevent knight from moving where vertically position changes for 2 fields and horizontally one field (ally on destination)
-- Prevent knight from moving where vertical position changes for one field and horizontal 2 fields (ally on destination)
+- Prevent knight from moving where vertically position changes for one field and horizontally 2 fields (ally on destination)
 - Move knight

 ### Bishop tests: